Aleksandr-Barabanov-DE/aboutMe/README.md

 ## Experience

 ### Frontend Developer, Digital Agency (2022 - Present)
+- Collaborated on a large-scale web project as part of a 13-person team, including backend and frontend developers, and testers.
 - Successfully developed and launched responsive websites using **JavaScript**, **React**, **TypeScript**, and **Webpack** to ensure high performance and user experience.
 - Built complex user interfaces with **React** and **Redux** to manage dynamic data and ensure smooth state transitions.
 - Enhanced user interaction with **GSAP** animations, leading to a 20% increase in user engagement.